 We didn’t know as we wept over the infertility diagnosis.

-We didn’t know after they did the test where they shoot this dark dye into your nether regions to see if the surgery to open the fallopian tubes held.
+We didn’t know after they did the test where they shoot this dark dye into your nether regions to see if the surgery to open the stubborn tubes held.

 We didn’t know when the dye didn’t shoot out of the tubes as it should have but pooled into a stagnant, evil rorschach blot that mocked our pain.

 The doctor was clear and clinical, dismissive even, in his diagnosis.

 Have you ever actually felt your heart break?
 My future collapsed that day, my dreams imploded as hot tears gushed and hope crashed.
 “You can always adopt.”
 He said.
 Crash.
 My ever stalwart husband did the best he could.
 We lived in New Jersey then and our doctor was in Philadelphia and whenever we had an appointment, we rewarded ourselves with legendary Philly cheesesteaks.
 That day was no different.
 By force of habit and love of food even when our worst nightmare just came true, we drowned ourselves in hot chopped steak, gooey provolone sauce, caramelized onions, mushrooms and soggy french fries and drove home shattered.
 Full but oh-so-empty.

 God, in His wisdom and graciousness, had given us one amazing daughter 2 1/2 years earlier and now He was saying to us, can that be enough?
 But it wasn’t, not for a long time.
 This mama’s heart was broken and recovery was long, and 3 failed adoption attempts later, painful.
 I learned, albeit slowly, how God always has future generations in view.
 I learned the hard way that our futures are often about something bigger than ourselves.